 They might feel less attractive, less confident, and less desired.

-Some men even express their frustrations for high treatment prices and state that they HAVE to stay bald because they can't afford a hair transplant or PRP therapy.
+Some men even express their frustrations with high treatment prices and state that they HAVE to stay bald because they can't afford a hair transplant or PRP therapy.

 You must know that not all men react to this phenomenon the same.
 Some men don't mind it; some love it, and some may even look forward to having a bald head.